Brazilian

 - Cultural Proverbs Sayings

-- Common sayings include 'Deus ajuda quem cedo madruga' (God helps those who rise early) and 'A pressa é inimiga da perfeição' (Haste is the enemy of perfection).
+- Common sayings include 'Deus ajuda quem cedo madruga' (God helps those who wake up early) and 'A pressa é inimiga da perfeição' (Haste is the enemy of perfection).

 - Naming Conventions And Terms Of Address

-- Brazilians often use first names or nicknames, and terms of endearment are common.
-Titles like 'Senhor' and 'Senhora' are used for formal address.
+- Brazilians often use first names or nicknames in informal settings.
+Titles like 'Senhor' or 'Senhora' are used in formal contexts, followed by the last name.

 - Health And Mental Health

-- Brazil's healthcare system is a mix of public and private services.
-Mental health awareness is growing, but stigma remains a barrier to seeking help.
+- Brazil's healthcare system is a mix of public and private services, with universal healthcare provided by the SUS.
+Mental health is gaining attention, with efforts to reduce stigma and improve access to care.

 - Mental Health Views

-- Mental health is increasingly recognized as important, though traditional views may prioritize physical health.
-Community support plays a key role in mental well-being.
+- Mental health is increasingly recognized as important, though stigma persists.
+Traditional beliefs and community support often play roles in addressing mental health issues.

 - Traditional Healers

-- In rural and indigenous communities, traditional healers and herbal remedies are still prevalent, often complementing modern medicine.
+- In rural and indigenous communities, traditional healers and herbal remedies are commonly used alongside modern medicine.

 - Gender Roles In Healthcare